Public Profile

 Very high

 The carbon intensity of the energy grid powering a company's primary operations has a strong influence on its overall carbon footprint.
-Port Of Melbourne is headquartered in AU, which has a rank of very high, indicating very high grid carbon intensity.
+This request for Port Of Melbourne is in AU, which has a very high grid carbon intensity relative to other regions.

 Reduction initiatives & disclosure networks